Cyoda-platform/java-client-template/usage-rules.md

 This file provides comprehensive guidelines for developers and AI agents working with the Java Client Template project.
 All patterns shown are current best practices.

+## 📚 **Code Examples Reference**

+**All code examples and implementation patterns are located in the `example_code/` directory:**
+- `example_code/controller/` - REST controller patterns and best practices
+- `example_code/entity/` - Entity class implementations with CyodaEntity interface
+- `example_code/processor/` - Workflow processor examples with serialization patterns
+- `example_code/criterion/` - Workflow criteria examples with evaluation logic
+- `example_code/resources/` - Configuration file templates and examples

+**Always reference these examples** when implementing new components to ensure consistency with established patterns.

 ## 🚀 **Core Principles**

 - **Performance-Optimized**: Use EntityService methods with clear performance guidance